foliovision/fv-wordpress-flowplayer/readme.txt

 On the right side of this screen, you can see the current visual configuration of flowplayer.
 If you click Apply Changes button, this player's looks refreshes.

 == Upgrade Notice ==

+= 2.2.22 =
+* Fix for Amazon RTMP path parsing - plus signs in the path were handled incorrectly for Flash engine

 = 2.2.14 =
 * Important fix for share bar embed function in Chrome - it was triggering video loading on background in and thus causing extra traffic to the server